Down vs. Feather Pillows: What’s the Difference?

-When it comes to finding one of these marshmallow-y down pillows for yourself, you’ll be met with all sorts of options and distinctions that can be a bit confusing.
+When it comes to finding one of these super plush pillows for yourself, you’ll be met with all sorts of options and distinctions that can be a bit confusing.
 Read on to learn about down pillows, feather pillows, and how to choose the best pillow for you.